 The patio awning is the larger-sized awning on the coach and is the main awning.
-These awnings connect at or near the roof, providing shade, light, and rain protection on the passenger side of the coach.
+These awnings connect at or near the roof, providing shade and light rain protection on the passenger side of the coach.
+Awnings with LED strips may also provide lighting when desired.

-The powered patio, window, and door awnings (if equipped) on your coach can be operated with ease.
-Use the appropriate switches to extend or retract the awnings as desired.
-Slideout toppers or covers operate as the slideouts are extended and retracted.
+The powered patio, window, and door awnings (if equipped) on your coach can be operated with ease using the appropriate switch(es) to extend or retract the awnings as desired.

 The switch is typically located in the overhead control panel.
 If they are not at this location, check above the passenger window, as it may be hidden by the window shade.
-Some coach awnings may also operate via a remote control or the SilverLeaf Virtual Keypad (if equipped).
+Some coach awnings may also operate via remote control or the SilverLeaf touchscreen (if equipped).